Flight Delay Compensation in the UK

 No Win, No Fee

-But what exactly is a flight’s “arrival time”?
+What is a flight’s "arrival time"?

-In September 2014, the European Court of Justice (whose rulings have been carried over into UK law) defined “arrival time” to be the moment at which the aircraft has reached its final destination and one of its doors is open.
+In September 2014, the European Court of Justice, whose rulings are incorporated into UK law, defined "arrival time" as the moment when the aircraft reaches its final destination and one of its doors is opened.
+This definition is important because it marks the point at which passengers are allowed to leave the aircraft.

 How long can a flight be delayed without compensation?
 Three full hours.